Joe12387/overpoweredjs/README.md

 ## TODO

 ### Known Issues
+- [ ] userAgentData.ts: fullVersionList is not properly sorted.
+- [ ] Error handling of modules is poor.
+- [ ] Module & stage performance metrics are not yet implemented.
 - [ ] Only supports modern browsers, old browsers like MSIE will not track well even if polyfills are added.
 - [ ] The whitepaper's markdown of math functions are broken.
+Feel free to submit a pull request if you can fix them.

 ### Unexploited APIs
 - [x] CanvasAPI (in development)